 For times and schedule, and online purchase of tickets, see Vietnam Railways here.

 Note from reader Lilian, who took the train:

 The train departed at 6.40am and arrives at Thiet Phat at 11.10am, the journey was very comfortable, we were given bottled water, towel and there is a food cart that comes along the aisles.
 The ride was so relaxing we both immediately dozed off for a nap for a couple of hours as the train gently rocked along the tracks.
 TV is on board, good toilet facilities and the cost is approx 140,000 VND each way.
 We took a taxi from Thiet Phat for 80,000VND only 10 to 15 minutes away.

-Friend and blogger Tom from Vietnam Coracle is all about long bike rides.
+Back to Tom from Vietnam Coracle, who is all about long bike rides.
 He writes:

 The Ocean Road is the scenic route between Saigon and Mui Ne.
 Skirting the deserted coastline for much of its length, occasionally ducking inland through cashew trees and dragon fruit plantations, over white salt flats and green rice fields, past hot springs, hilltop pagodas, and dusty villages where ox-drawn carts full of sun-dried hay linger in the heat, the Ocean Road is a destination in itself.
 It may be longer than the direct route on Highway 1, but the Ocean Road is a far more rewarding, scenic, and relaxing way to travel between Saigon and Mui Ne.

 See his post for more!

 - Rent a motorbike and explore Mui Ne proper and the fishing catches that come in and out of the sea.
 At dawn until about 10am there is also a morning market in Mui Ne village.

 - Take the bike out to the sand dunes, a dozen kilometers out of town.